tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 The recommended controlled vocabulary for this term consists of "present" and "absent", which are the only two appropriate terms for a Darwin Core Occurrence.
-This is reflected in the dwc:occurrenceStatus vocabulary for this test.
+This is reflected in the dwc:occurrenceStatus vocabulary for this Test.
 There is currently a mismatch between the (authoritative) lower case values at https://dwc.tdwg.org/terms/#dwc:occurrenceStatus and the vocabulary at GBIF (https://api.gbif.org/v1/vocabularies/OccurrenceStatus/concepts), which capitalized the first character.
-This test must return NOT_COMPLIANT if there are case differences, leading or trailing whitespace or there are leading or trailing non-printing characters.
+This Test must return NOT_COMPLIANT if there are case differences, leading or trailing whitespace or there are leading or trailing non-printing characters.

 [🠱](#indexes-to-the-tests)
 ********************